Restream/reindexer/replication.md

 - `ip_addr` - IP of the follower node
 - `rpc_port` - Port of follower's RPC-server
 - `database` - Follower database name
-- `namespaces` - Optional list on namespaces to replicate to this specific node.
-If specific list is not set, value from general replication config will be used
+- `namespaces` - Optional list of namespaces to replicate to this specific node.
+If a specific list is not set, the value from the general replication config will be used

 As second option replication can be configured by YAML-config files, which has to be placed to database directory.
 Sample of async replication config file is [here](cpp_src/cluster/async_replication.conf) and sample for general replication config file is [here](cpp_src/cluster/replication.conf).

-If config file is present, then it's overrides settings from `#config` namespace on reindexer startup.
+If a config file is present, it overrides settings from the `#config` namespace on Reindexer startup.

 #### Check replication status

-Replication status is available in system namespace `#memstats`. e.g, execution of statement:
+Replication status is available in the system namespace `#memstats`.
+For example, execution of the statement:

 ```SQL
 Reindexer> SELECT name,replication FROM #memstats WHERE name='media_items'
 ```
-will return JSON object with status of namespace `media_items `replication
+will return a JSON object with the replication status of namespace `media_items`

 ```JSON
 {